1996lixingyu1996/M-learner/README.md

 install.packages("tsne")
 ```
 ## Simulations
+The simulation files are divided into two parts: scenarios without a mediator and scenarios with a mediator, containing 4 and 7 cases respectively, each implemented with two types of learners—RF and XGB.

 ## Real Data Analysis

 We analyzed the heterogeneous indirect treatment effect using the Jobs II data, which can be downloaded from R package mediation.
+"We provide the processed data file jobs_v2.csv in the Realdataanalysis folder.
+For details, see jobs.Rmd.